melika-nick/certificates/README.md

 ## 👨‍💻 About Me

 I'm a backend-focused developer passionate about clean code, scalable architecture, and continuous learning.
+I hold a Bachelor's degree in Computer Engineering from Sajjad University of Technology.
 This repository serves as a portfolio of my growth through structured courses and real-world internships.

 ---